Skip to main content

 Tax efficiency

-Long-term capital gains from equity shares and equity-oriented mutual funds are tax-free up to Rs.
-1.25 lakh per year, with excess gains taxed at flat 12.5%.
+The scheme is eligible for tax benefits under Section 80C of the Income Tax Act, 1961.
+Additionally, long-term capital gains from equity-oriented mutual funds are tax-free up to Rs.
+1.25 lakh per year, with excess gains taxed at 12.5%.

 Long-term oriented stock selection process